July 9, 2021

 It’s important not to overflow the consumer with terms and conditions.
 In a fast-paced world, Gamification should get your users excited and happy, not tired.

 Give your customers a great offer experience with CustomerGlu’s Gamified UIs.
 CustomerGlu uses AI to optimize the discounts given to each customer against a Profit Margin or a Budget automatically.
-Read how our customers are already leveraging it.

 Our Reinforcement Learning driven models learn your customers' situations and motivations with every interaction to fine-tune the incentives making your campaigns smarter and more effective with every iteration.